DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - in the context of security, admins are primarily concerned with security patches, which are patches that affect a system’s vulns
 - **Patch Management**: systematic notification, identification, deployment, installation and verification of OS and app code revisions known as patches, hot fixes, and service packs
     - an effective patch management program ensures that systems are kept up to date with current patches
     - **Patch Tuesday**: several big-tech orgs (e.g. Microsoft, Adobe, Oracle etc) regularly release patches on the second Tuesday of every month
 - There are three methods for determining patch levels:
-    - agent: update software (agent) installed on devices
+    - 🚸Agent: update software (agent) installed on devices
-    - agentless: remotely connect to each device
+    - 🚸Agentless: remotely connect to each device
-    - passive: monitor traffic to infer patch levels
+    - 🚸Passive: monitor traffic to infer patch levels
 - Deploying patches can be done manually or automatically
 - Common steps within an effective program:
     - evaluate patches: determine if they apply to your systems